Skip to content

 • Educational tools - Interactive coding environments

-• Data analysis applications - Process code with full filesystem access
+• Data analysis applications - Process code with filesystem access

 • AI-powered development tools - Let AI agents write and execute code